pombredanne/https-github.com-z88dk-z88dk.wiki-/Compiling-Larger-Applications.md

 Despite the best intentions, it's almost inevitable that extra options will need to be supplied at the compiler or linking stages.

-For `#define` values, if we example the compilation line given for a .c files:
+For `#define` values, if we look at the compilation line given for a .c file:

 ```shell
 zcc +zx  -Izx -o build/zx/func.o -c func.c